Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Introduction

-Altogether, our results, still to be further completed by resolving Conjecture \ref{Conj:main}, corroborate the central tenant of quantum field theory which asserts that the Feynman diagrammatic perturbative expansion yields an asymptotic series for the exact expectation of observables:
+Altogether, our results shed light on the central tenant of quantum field theory which asserts that the Feynman diagrammatic perturbative expansion yields an asymptotic series for the exact expectation of observables:

-Despite enormous efforts to place quantum field theory on firm mathematical foundations, establishing the fundamental consistency condition (\ref{intro:expect}) in the context of gauge-theories appears to have been overlooked by the mathematical community.
+Despite enormous efforts to place quantum field theory on firm mathematical foundations, ascertaining the validity or violation of the fundamental consistency condition (\ref{intro:expect}) in the context of gauge-theories appears to have been overlooked by the mathematical community.